Yoshiazuma Hiroshi: Career

-Upon joining professional sumo in March 1996, he took the ring name of Yoshiazuma, taking the first character from a benefactor's name and the second character following the convention of taking the character of azuma from the current and previous stable owners, former Tochiazuma II, and Tochiazuma I. Yoshiazuma's career started out very successfully and in only his second tournament he almost took the jonidan division championship, losing a three-man playoff to Akiyama.
-He actually beat Akiyama in the second round, but lost to him in the fourth and final round.
+Upon joining professional sumo in January 1996, he took the ring name of Yoshiazuma, taking the first character from a benefactor's name and the second character following the convention of taking the character of azuma from the current and previous stable owners, former Tochiazuma II, and Tochiazuma I. Yoshiazuma's career started out promisingly and in only his second tournament he almost took the jonidan division championship, losing twice to his rivals after an initial win in a three-man playoff.
 His career after this was lackluster however, and for the next fifteen years he would struggle in the unsalaried ranks, through a series of setbacks, ever so slowly working his way up through the ranks.

 He finally achieved promotion to the salaried ranks of jūryō in January 2011.
 He scored only 6–9 in his jūryō debut, but after the cancellation of the March tournament he enjoyed a big promotion up the division from jūryō 13 to jūryō 2 despite only scoring a bare majority of 8–7 in the May 2011 "technical examination" tournament.
 He benefitted from a large number of retirements in the jūryō division following a match-fixing scandal, with the Sumo Association needing to over-promote to fill the gaps.
 However he took advantage of his good fortune by putting in a strong 9–6 score in July and was promoted to the top division for the September 2011 tournament.
 This feat took him fifteen years and 93 tournaments from his professional debut, the third slowest rise to the top division in the history of sumo.
 He was also the second oldest wrestler since World War II to earn promotion to makuuchi for the first time at 34 years, 3 months.
 However, he only lasted this one tournament, being relegated after a 5–10 record.
 His second tournament in makuuchi was also unsuccessful, a 3–12 in January 2012.
 After three winning records in the next four tournaments he earned promotion to makuuchi for a third time in November 2012, but was again demoted straightaway, after another 3–12 score.
 Yoshiazuma lost sekitori status altogether after the September 2014 tournament.
 He earned his 500th career win in the March 2016 tournament, and he has a career winning record of just under 50 percent, having fought 1008 matches up to that time.
 He was demoted to the sandanme division after this tournament, but was still active as of March 2022 at the age of 44, and he is the oldest active former sekitori.